rajatsinghten/RUNDOWN/README.md

 - **Smart Date Detection**: Accurately extracts event dates mentioned in emails
 - **Intelligent Reminders**: Sets appropriate reminders for upcoming events (24h before and 30min before)
 - **Natural Language Task Entry**: Add tasks using natural language with automatic date extraction
+- **Smart Scheduling Assistant**: Ask about your availability, get suggestions for free time slots, and schedule events
 - **User Preferences**: Customize your experience with personalized interest categories
 - **Secure Authentication**: OAuth integration with Google for secure access to your data
 - **Intelligent Chatbot**: AI-powered chatbot that understands commands to add and remove events